 The Atalante by Wandercraft is designed to be a completely self-reliant walking system for people with mobility disabilities.
 It is a fully powered hip-knee-ankle exoskeleton with additional actuation at the hips for a total of 12 actuated degrees of freedom.
 Not only is the Atalante capable of self-balancing but it is also designed with a dynamic-walking control.
 Dynamic-walking allows the Atalante to consume significantly less power and have a more natural gait.

 The Atalante is a tool for physical therapy.
 It is meant to be highly adjustable and be applicable for various stages of physical rehabilitation, re-mobiliation and exercises.

-- Hip-Knee-Ankle lower body exoskeleton
+- Hip-Knee-Ankle lower-body powered exoskeleton

-- No need for crutches or walker
+- No need for crutches or a walker

-- Intuitive controls (no joystick) using a sensor vest
+- Intuitive controls

 Exoskeleton Report does not endorse one exoskeleton product over another.
 The exoskeleton catalog is purely for educational purposes.
 The catalog is meant to provide an easily accessible birds-eye view of the exoskeleton industry, and a quick method to sort exoskeletons by type and purpose.
 All prices are approximate and are meant to provide a general sense of the cost of the devices.